juliariec/juliariec.com/src/pages/blog/my-budget-and-tracking-system.md

 You can quote me on this: nothing beats a spreadsheet.
 I use Google Sheets — after all, you never know when you'll need to track your finances :)

 On my spreadsheet, I have a "Transactions" section where I manually enter all of my expenses and income.
 At the end of every month, I take about 15 to 30 minutes to look at my credit cards and savings account and record everything, sorting them into their respective subcategories.
-This is also an opportunity for me to review all my transactions and make sure there haven't been any unusual or fradulent charges on my accounts.
+This is also an opportunity for me to review all my transactions and make sure there haven't been any unusual or fraudulent charges on my accounts.

 ![Transactions View](../../images/blog/Transactions.png)